cherylws/johndmulhausen.github.io/documentation/audiosdk/latest/concepts/audiosdk-hardware.md

 ---
 title: Oculus Hardware Capabilities
 ---

 Each Oculus hardware platform has different audio capabilities.

-Note: All Oculus VR headsets requires headphones.**DK1** does not provide any audio output and thus relies on the end user's system for audio output.
+**DK1** does not provide any audio output and thus relies on the end user's system for audio output.

 **DK2** also relies on the end user's system for audio output, but adds positional tracking.